multinetlab-amsterdam/network_TDA_tutorial/README.md

 cd path\to\notebookfolder
 ```

-4. Install packages using pip in Anaconda prompt (for MAC OS, use pip install -r requirements.txt)
+4. Install packages using pip in Anaconda prompt

 ** with environment-specific python.exe (Windows)
 ```